Plazarama/plazarama.github.io/_posts/2015-10-20-background-technology-II.md

 ## Communication: Slack
 ![Slack](http://i.imgur.com/oklSzMm.png)
-Slack is a chat service for a teams
+[Slack](https://slack.com/) is a chat service for a teams with a lot of useful things like Git integration, search, and groups about topics.